 Amenemhat may have been the vizier of Montuhotep IV Nebtawyre who recorded two miracles while on an expedition to Wadi Hammamat.
-First of all a gazelle gave birth on stone chosen for the lid of the kings sarcophagus (and was promptly sacrificed by Amenemhat as thanks to the gods) and secondly a sudden heavy rainstorm disclosed the presence of a deep well.
+First of all, a gazelle gave birth on stone chosen for the lid of the king’s sarcophagus (and was promptly sacrificed by Amenemhat as thanks to the gods), secondly, a sudden heavy rainstorm disclosed the presence of a deep well.
 It is sometimes proposed that he usurped the throne, and even that he murdered his predecessor, however, there is no direct evidence to support this and he may even have been his co-regent.
 It is also suggested that he initiated the policy of co-regency with his son and heir, Senusret I, to avoid successional difficulties and allow his son a chance to prepare for kingship, but this too is disputed by some scholars.

 Names and Titles

 - Horus Name: Setetepibtawi (Horus, Who Satisfies The Heart Of The Two Lands)

 - Horus Name: Wehemmesut (Horus, Repeated Of Births)